alangpierce/coffeescript-soak-stats/README.md

 The `manual_test/clone_all_repos.py` script clones about 500,000 lines of CoffeeScript from various projects on GitHub.
-Note that I intentionally excluded the CoffeeScript compiler itself because its test suite isn't representative of real-world code.
+Note that I intentionally excluded the CoffeeScript compiler source code because its test suite isn't representative of real-world code.

 Here's what it prints when running stats on all of them: